brouardt/glpi-plugin-favorite/README.md

 #### 📦 Install

+2 methods
-1) To install, reach your plugins folder et write ``git clone https://github.com/brouardt/glpi-plugin-favorites.git favorites`` [enter]
+1) Reach your plugins folder et write
+``git clone https://github.com/brouardt/glpi-plugin-favorites.git favorites`` [enter]
-2) To install, you can download the latest release ``https://github.com/brouardt/glpi-plugin-favorites/releases`` directly from GitHub, extract the archive, rename the folder to "favorites" and move it into your GLPI plugins folder.
+2) Download the latest release ``https://github.com/brouardt/glpi-plugin-favorites/releases`` directly from GitHub, extract the archive, rename the folder to "favorites" and move it into your GLPI plugins folder.

 #### ⚙️ Configuration
 To add or remove favorite menus, simply go to your preferences under the "Favorites" tab and select the menus you prefer to display.